 Why it stands out: Suncoast will preapprove you for a loan online so you know what your budget is when you walk into a dealership.
 In addition to financing and selling cars, Suncoast’s Mechanical Repair Coverage includes rental reimbursement, 24-hour roadside assistance and travel expense reimbursement.

 - Online approval, buying and delivery options

 - Maximum term is 72 months

-What to look for: Suncoast Credit Union offers new and used car loans with APRs at low as 2.50% for up to 72 months.
-Other rates and terms up to 84 months are available.
+What to look for: Suncoast Credit Union offers new and used car loans with APRs as low as 7.50% for up to 72 months.

 Randolph-Brooks Federal Credit Union

-Why it stands out: This credit union provides online help to members who are preparing for buying a used car or new car, with online calculators to help determine how much they can afford to borrow and whether a new or used car is the best financial choice.
+Why it stands out: This credit union provides online help to members who are preparing to buy a used car or new car, with online calculators to help determine how much they can afford to borrow and whether a new or used car is the best financial choice.
 Randolph-Brooks also offers mechanical repair coverage and GAP Plus.

 - Rates are the same whether you buy new, used or refinance